builders-blueprint-series/from-coder-to-engineer/body-new/chapter-5.md

 ---

-- Because our entities will all be able to publish events, we can add the necessary code to store them in our base Entity class.
+- Because our entities will all be able to publish events, we need to add the necessary code to store them in our base Entity class.

 **Figure 5-x** Entity base class updated for notifications